Calcium Citrate with Vitamin D

 - Enhances heart-muscle function

 - At optimal levels, promotes proper coagulation (blood clotting)

-- Support correct hormone and enzyme production
+- Supports correct hormone and enzyme production

 - Supports correct muscle function

-Calcium supports healthy, strong bones and teeth, enhances heart-muscle function and muscle response, and, when at optimal levels, ensures proper coagulation.
+Calcium supports healthy, strong bones and teeth, enhances heart-muscle function and muscle response, and, when at optimal levels ensures proper coagulation.
 Calcium is critical for nervous system messaging, hormone and enzyme production, muscle function, blood vessel expansion and contraction, and thus heart health.

 Calcium citrate has long been recommended by doctors and nutritionists around the globe, as it is more easily absorbed and used by the body.
 In fact, the bioavailability of calcium citrate is 2.5 times more than that of calcium carbonate.